Most interesting landmarks of Qatar

 - Zubarah Fort – Madinat ash Shamal.
 Well preserved fortress, which was constructed in 1938.

 - Aspire Tower – Doha.
 300 m tall skyscraper (37 floors) with unusual, hyperboloid form.
 Tower housed enormous flame during the 2006 Asian Games and now serves as a hotel.

 - East-West/West-East – Al Rayyan.
 Group of unusual sculptures in the middle of desert – a row of four some 15 m tall steel-plated monoliths which look like installation for sci-fi movie.
 Artwork was made by Richard Serra in 2014.

 - Museum of Islamic Art in Doha – Doha.
 Museum building with unique architecture, built on water in 2008 after the design of I.M.Pei.
 Building contains huge collection of Islamic art.

 Described landmarks of Qatar

-This comparatively small, flat country for the most part is covered with desert and one would expect that there is not much to see.
+This comparatively small, flat country, for the most part, is covered with desert and one would expect that there is not much to see.

 This is not true.
-Humans have lived here for millennia and desert environment has helped to preserve ancient settlements and buildings.
-Most of these settlements are fairly recent – from the 18th – 19th century, but there are also older ones.
+Humans have lived here for millennia and the desert environment has helped to preserve ancient settlements and buildings.
+Most of these settlements are fairly recent – from the 18th – 19th centuries, but there are also older ones.
 Qatar has many forts – witnesses of rough times in the late 19th – early 20th century.

 Present times have brought unseen prosperity to the country and Qatar is investing in exciting, modern architecture and art.